Complete Financial Model for Startups – Free Interactive Template

 Break down your expenses into fixed and variable costs:

 Track money in and out of your business.
-This is your most important forecast because it shows your runway.
-Include:
+This shows your runway:

 • Beginning cash balance